-Number of Site Subcategories Numbers Properties Legal Opinions of Our PRC Legal Adviser Allocated land parcels with title certificates and, land use rights and property shelters transferred from the Telecom Shareholders and Telecom Group Companies without completing change of registered name of property owners 32,691 1.4% (i) We had obtained the title certificates for the allocated land parcels and were entitled to occupy and use such land parcels during the period as indicated in the title certificates.
+Subcategories Numbers Percentages to the Total Number of Site Properties Legal Opinions of Our PRC Legal Adviser Allocated land parcels with title certificates and, land use rights and property shelters transferred from the Telecom Shareholders and Telecom Group Companies without completing change of registered name of property owners 32,691 (i) We had obtained the title certificates for the allocated land parcels and were entitled to occupy and use such land parcels during the period as indicated in the title certificates.
 In addition, the Telecom Shareholders and Telecom Group Companies had obtained the title certificates for the land use rights and property shelters transferred to us and all rights and obligations were assigned to us pursuant to the Tower Asset Acquisitions.
 Therefore, the possibility of any third party claiming the rights to use such properties is relatively low.
 The possibility of us being involved in disputes or legal proceedings or unable to use such properties is relatively low.
 We have established and taken rectification measures in response to our property title issues.
-Our local branches have proactively approached the government authorities for name changes of such title certificates, with the support from local subsidiaries of the Telecom Shareholders and Telecom Group Companies.
-For details for our rectification measures, see "- Properties - Property compliance ." (ii) Pursuant to the Circular [2017] No. 234, not completing change of registered name of property owners would not have any material adverse impact on our occupation and use of such properties, and we may continue to occupy and use such properties. (iii) There are no substantive legal obstacles for completing change of registered name of property owners regarding such properties, provided that we have duly submitted the documents and materials required by the PRC laws and the government authorities and relevant fees are fully paid.
+Our local branches have proactively approached the government authorities for name changes of such title certification measures, see "- Properties - Property compliance." (ii) Pursuant to the Circular [2017] No. 234, not completing change of registered name of properties, and we may continue to occupy and use such properties. (iii) There are no substantive legal obstacles for completing change of registered name of properties, and we may continue to accupy and use such properties, provided that we have duly submitted the documents and materials required by the PRC laws and the government authorities and relevant fees are fully paid.
 Therefore, our PRC Legal Adviser is of the view that the title issues of such properties would not have any material adverse impact on our overall operations.